-In global companies, processes tend to be quite rigid: while this is necessary to standardise the business across various offices, it can possibly stifle creativity and innovation.
+In global companies, processes tend to be quite rigid: while this is necessary to standardize the business across various offices, it can possibly stifle creativity and innovation.
 As a marketing plan will have to look more or less the same in Thailand and in Australia, an employee might feel constrained by the way things need to be done.
-IT process are also usually standardised.
-I see this standardisation as both an advantage and a disadvantage.
+IT processes are also usually standardized.
+I see this standardization as both an advantage and a disadvantage.

 Another disadvantage of global companies is that the speed of decision making is quite slow, precisely because these companies are highly structured.
 When a decision needs to be made, you’ll have to work your way up or down the hierarchy.
 Similarly, this structure extends to roles as well.
 As an employee of a global company, the likelihood that you’ll be exploring responsibilities beyond your job scope is not high.
 Your role is usually clearly defined, and you typically will not be encouraged to go beyond it.